inokawa/react-native-react-bridge/README.md

   - `.js`, `.ts`, `.jsx`, `.tsx`, `.mjs` and `.cjs` will be packed into one source.
   - NOTE: Only the edits in the entry file of web will invoke rebuild because of the limitation of [metro](https://github.com/facebook/metro)'s build process.
 - Handle communication between React Native and WebView with React hook style
-  - With `useBridge` hook, you can subscribe messages from WebView.
+  - With `useWebViewMessage` hook, you can subscribe messages from WebView.
-  - With `useSubscribe` hook, you can subscribe messages from React Native.
+  - With `useNativeMessage` hook, you can subscribe messages from React Native.
   - `emit` function sends message.
 - Support bundling some assets in web side with [ES6 import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
   - `.json` is imported as an object, like require in Node.js.